syseleven/nextcloud-tools/server-side-encryption.md

 # Nextcloud Server-Side Encryption

-This document - provided by [SysEleven](https://syseleven.de) - describes the encryption scheme implemented by Nextcloud's default encryption module.
+This document - provided by [SysEleven](https://syseleven.de) - describes the server-side encryption scheme implemented by Nextcloud's default encryption module.
 This includes:

 * the encryption and signature of files with a master key.
 * the encryption and signature of files with a public sharing key.